 - the process and consequences of bankruptcy and debt agreements

-- PPSR which is a personal property register that may help to establish ownership un a dispute or solvency scenario.
+- Personal Property Securities Register (PPSR) which may help to establish ownership in a dispute or solvency scenario.

 - what to do if owed money.

 Zahra Foundation offers financial counselling and workshops, aimed at providing post crisis opportunities to further support financial empowerment.
 Zahra provide some small grants to assist education and break the cycle of domestic violence.

 Saver Plus is a 10 month financial education and matched savings program that assists families to gain financial skills, establish a savings goal, and develop long-term saving habits.
 As an incentive, participants can receive up to $500 in matched savings to put towards a range of education costs.

 - Are 18 years or over